Functions

 Now

-Calculate the current date and time in various formats, all in UTC time (not adjusted for local timezone).
+Calculates the current date and time in various formats, all in UTC time (not adjusted for local time zone).

 Subtract